 Age UK Salford is an independent local charity.
 We've been working in the local community to help older people for over 40 years.
 We have over 70 dedicated staff and over 50 volunteers helping us to deliver services and activities for older people in Salford.

 Age UK Salford's Critchley Community Hub in Swinton is a fantastic example of a local Age Friendly place.
-It's a welcoming centre, you can pop in anytime for a cuppa, browse in the shop, have a chat and find out about local information and What's On at Critchley, where there are various social groups to join.
+It's a welcoming centre, you can pop in anytime for a cuppa, browse in the shop, sit in the gardens, have a chat and find out about local information and What's On at Critchley, where there are various social groups to join.

-Age UK offer a national Call in Time, a telephone friendship service for people aged 60+ who feel lonely or isolated and would benefit from having a regular chat over the phone.
+Age UK offer a telephone friendship service for people aged 60+ who feel lonely or isolated and would benefit from having a regular chat over the phone.

 One of the simplest but most powerful ways you can help is to look out for your older, and possibly lonely, family, friends and neighbours.
-If you're not sure how to help them look, use our website to find out more information or call our Information and Advice Service on: 0161 788 7300 or by our online form.
+If you're not sure how to help them look, use our website to find out more information or contact us on: 0161 788 7300 or by our online form.